ryantd42/NY-Legislative-Git/2023/S3477A-2023/bill.md

- BASED  SYSTEMS  TO  PROVIDE  ACCESS  TO  CONTRACTED SERVICE PROVIDERS OF STUDENT SUPPORT SERVICES UPON  APPLICATION  OF  THE  CONTRACTED  SERVICE PROVIDER  OF STUDENT SUPPORT SERVICES TO THE COMMISSIONER TO ENABLE THEM TO BE ABLE TO REVIEW FINGERPRINT RESULTS AND SUBSEQUENT ARREST NOTIFICA- TIONS BASED ON THE FINGERPRINT AND BACKGROUND CHECK DATA BY LOGGING INTO A PROTECTED WEB PORTAL, ENTERING IN THE EMPLOYEE NAME AND SOCIAL SECURI- TY NUMBER, WHICH WOULD PROVIDE ACCESS TO SEE  THE  FINGERPRINT  RESULTS.
- The  commissioner  shall  also  establish  a form for the recordation of allegations of child abuse in an educational setting, as required pursu- ant to section eleven hundred twenty-six of this chapter.
-No person  who has been fingerprinted pursuant to section three thousand four-b of this chapter  or  pursuant  to section five hundred nine-cc or twelve hundred twenty-nine-d of the vehicle and  traffic  law  and  whose  fingerprints remain  on  file with the division of criminal justice services shall be required to undergo fingerprinting for purposes of a new criminal histo- ry record check.
-This subdivision and the rules and regulations  promul- gated  pursuant  thereto  shall  not apply to a school district within a city with a population of one million or more.
+ BASED  SYSTEMS  TO  PROVIDE  ACCESS  TO  CONTRACTED SERVICE PROVIDERS OF STUDENT SUPPORT SERVICES UPON  APPLICATION  OF  THE  CONTRACTED  SERVICE PROVIDER  OF STUDENT SUPPORT SERVICES TO THE COMMISSIONER TO ENABLE THEM TO BE ABLE TO  VIEW  CLEARANCE  STATUS  RESULTS  AND  SUBSEQUENT  ARREST NOTIFICATIONS  BY  LOGGING  INTO A PROTECTED WEB PORTAL, ENTERING IN THE EMPLOYEE NAME AND SOCIAL SECURITY NUMBER, WHICH WOULD PROVIDE ACCESS  TO SEE  THE CLEARANCE STATUS RESULTS.
+The commissioner shall also establish a form for the recordation of allegations of child abuse  in  an  educa- tional  setting,  as required pursuant to section eleven hundred twenty- six of this chapter.
+No person who has been  fingerprinted  pursuant  to section  three  thousand  four-b  of this chapter or pursuant to section five hundred nine-cc or twelve hundred twenty-nine-d of the vehicle  and traffic  law  and whose fingerprints remain on file with the division of criminal justice services shall be required  to  undergo  fingerprinting for  purposes  of  a new criminal history record check.
+This subdivision and the rules and regulations promulgated  pursuant  thereto  shall  not apply  to  a  school  district  within  a  city with a population of one million or more.
   § 4.
 The opening paragraph of  paragraph  (b)  of  subdivision  30  of section  305 of the education law, as amended by chapter 630 of the laws of 2006, is amended to read as follows:
+  The commissioner, in cooperation with the division of criminal justice services, shall promulgate a form to be provided to all such prospective
+ S. 3477--A  3

-  The commissioner, in cooperation with the division of criminal justice services, shall promulgate a form to be provided to all such prospective employees of school districts, charter schools,  boards  of  cooperative educational  services,  CONTRACTED  SERVICE PROVIDERS OF STUDENT SUPPORT SERVICES and nonpublic and private elementary and secondary schools that elect to fingerprint and seek clearance for prospective  employees  that
+ employees of school districts, charter schools,  boards  of  cooperative educational  services,  CONTRACTED  SERVICE PROVIDERS OF STUDENT SUPPORT SERVICES and nonpublic and private elementary and secondary schools that elect  to  fingerprint and seek clearance for prospective employees that
  shall:
   § 5.
 Paragraph (d) of subdivision 30 of section 305 of  the  education
  law,  as  amended by chapter 630 of the laws of 2006, is amended to read as follows:
- S. 3477  3

   (d) The commissioner shall develop forms to be provided to all  school districts,  charter schools, boards of cooperative educational services, CONTRACTED SERVICE PROVIDERS OF STUDENT  SUPPORT  SERVICES  and  to  all nonpublic  and  private  elementary  and secondary schools that elect to fingerprint their prospective employees, to be completed and  signed  by prospective  employees  when conditional appointment or emergency condi- tional appointment is offered.
   § 6.
-Subdivision 31 of section 305 of the education law, as added by chapter 380 of the laws of 2001, is amended to read as follows:
-  31. The commissioner shall direct that each school  district,  charter school,  [and]  private  elementary and secondary school, AND CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES appoint a designated educa- tional official for the purposes set forth  in  section  380.90  of  the criminal  procedure  law,  subdivision  seventeen  of  section 301.2 and subdivision three of section 380.1 of the family court act.
-In addition, the commissioner shall promulgate rules and regulations, in consultation with the office of court administration, to facilitate electronic access by the courts to the names and addresses of such designated  educational officials.
-  § 7.
 Subdivision 1 of section 3035 of the education law, as amended by chapter 630 of the laws of 2006, is amended to read as follows:
   1. The commissioner shall submit to the division of  criminal  justice services two sets of fingerprints of prospective employees as defined in subdivision  three of section eleven hundred twenty-five of this chapter received from a school district, charter school or board of  cooperative educational  services,  CONTRACTED  SERVICE PROVIDERS OF STUDENT SUPPORT SERVICES and  of  prospective  employees  received  from  nonpublic  and private  elementary  and secondary schools pursuant to title two of this chapter, and the division of criminal justice  services  processing  fee imposed  pursuant  to subdivision eight-a of section eight hundred thir- ty-seven of the executive law and any fee imposed by the federal  bureau of  investigation.
 The  division of criminal justice services and the federal bureau of investigation  shall  forward  such  criminal  history record  to the commissioner in a timely manner.
 For the purposes of this section, the term "criminal history record" shall mean a record  of  all convictions  of crimes and any pending criminal charges maintained on an individual by the division of criminal justice services and the  federal bureau  of  investigation.
 All such criminal history records sent to the commissioner pursuant to this subdivision shall be confidential pursuant to the applicable federal and state laws,  rules  and  regulations,  and shall not be published or in any way disclosed to persons other than the commissioner, unless otherwise authorized by law.
-  § 8.
-Subdivision 3 of section 3035 of the education law, as amended by section 7 of chapter 630 of the laws of 2006,  is  amended  to  read  as
+  § 7.
+Subdivision 3 of section 3035 of the education law, as amended by of chapter 630 of the laws of 2006, is amended to read as follows:
- follows:
   3.  (a) Clearance.
 (I) After receipt of a criminal history record from the division of criminal justice services  and  the  federal  bureau  of investigation  the  commissioner  shall  promptly notify the appropriate